springfuse/springfuse.github.com/_posts/2012-01-31-query-by-example-spring-data-jpa.md

 comments: true
 ---

+> ** Update (2013-09-13) **: we no longer support Spring Data, instead we provide Query By Example using only JPA 2, without Spring Data.
+> Please refer to [JPA2 Query By Example blog post](/2012/09/05/jpa-query-by-example.html) for more information.

 # Query by Example with Spring Data JPA

 We are pleased to announce that SpringFuse now leverages <a href="http://www.springsource.org/spring-data/jpa">Spring Data JPA</a> in the code it generates.